Skydivers narrowly avoided a collision with US fighter jets

-London (CNN)A pair of skydivers narrowly avoided colliding with two US fighter planes traveling at almost 350mph over the UK, a report has revealed.
+London (CNN)A pair of skydivers narrowly avoided colliding with two US fighter planes traveling at almost 350 mph over the UK, a report has revealed.

-The parachutists, who have not been identified, were in free fall at around 120mph when the two F15 jets passed beneath them on April 17.
+The parachutists, who have not been identified, were in free fall at around 120 mph when the two F-15 jets passed beneath them on April 17.

 The near miss -- or "airprox" as it is officially referred to -- was captured on a GoPro camera attached to the helmet of one of the skydivers, according to a report by the UK Airprox Board, which monitors such incidents.
-The parachutist assessed the risk of collision as "medium", the report's authors said.
+The parachutist assessed the risk of collision as "medium," the report's authors said.

 The skydivers had taken off from Chatteris airfield in Cambridgeshire, while the jets set out from the Royal Air Force (RAF) base in Lakenheath, Suffolk, home to the US Air Force's 48th Fighter Wing.
-Weather conditions were good and the report stated that the skydivers had 10km visibility, while the pilots had a clear view for 50km.
+Weather conditions were good and the report stated that the skydivers had 10 kilometers visibility, while the pilots had a clear view for 50 kilometers.

 Designated parachute drop zones must be marked on aviation charts, which means it is incumbent on aircraft operators in the area to know that skydivers could be in flight.
 According to the report, the RAF base received a call from Chatteris each morning to inform them of any activity.